Arnautt/CNN-Malaria-detection/README.md

 make data
 ```

-This will download official data in `./data`, containing two subfolders for infected and non-infected cells
+This will download official data in `./data`, containing two sub-folders for infected and non-infected cells
 as presented above.

-To train models, you need to run the command :
+To train a model, you need to run the command :

 ```bash
 make train